guthom/labstreaminglayer_ros/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Citation
-This work is just indirectly involved in my research.
+This work is just indirectly involved in our research.
 See other repositories for specific research projects and citations.